epaillas/acm/docs/code/data.md

 # Storing the data

 Throughout the pipeline, we will need to store some data at specific points.
-To make sure that the data is stored in a consistent way, we will use some storage conventions, that allows for the use of i/o functions that are already implemented in the pipeline (see [i/o](../code/io)).
+To make sure that the data is stored in a consistent way, we will use some storage conventions, that allows for the use of [i/o functions](../code/io) that are already implemented in the pipeline.

 :::{important}
 Before the emulator training, the statistics have to be computed independently for the data.